On November 7, 1963, one of the wildest phenomena of the 20th century hit Dublin, a Liverpudlian revolution named The Beatles!

 Only the ringing of the fire bells seemed to settle down the crowd, but soon more crowds arrived and fights began anew.

 The Beatles did not hang around.
 John, Paul, George, and Ringo escaped in a newspaper van to the nearby Gresham Hotel.
-Later, two of them went to Drumcondra to see relatives, the Times reported.
+Later, two of them went to Drumcondra to see relatives.

-The Times’ reviewer at the gig could hear nothing but the sound of “ecstatic, joyful, hysteric, demented” screams from Dublin teenagers.
+The Irish Times reviewer at the gig could hear nothing but the sound of “ecstatic, joyful, hysteric, demented” screams from Dublin teenagers.
 He wrote:

 “A pity, this, because the Beatles, in spite of their theatrical gimmicks, their long locks, and ‘with-it’ suits, have a great act…God knows, Dublin has never seen anything like the Beatles.”